dimitras/collos/task_list.md

 * better template export and API
 * add referenced object type to views
-* possibly get rid of fetch() route

 ## taxon

-* Done.
+* Nothing

 ## container types

 * --remove autocomplete--
 * --switch to selection of proper ontology terms--
-* Make sure that we really can't delete these, only retire!
+* --Make sure that we really can't delete these, only retire!--

 ## containers